AmberAiwohi/my386blog/_posts/2023-04-11-data-story.md

 # The Wrap-Up
 If I were a successful, high grossing superhero movie, I'd most likely be rated PG-13, have a longer runtime, and be an action movie.
 Each superhero movie is unique and there are many aspects that determine the sucess of a movie, but these are three simple similarities that we learn from this data story.

 What unanswered questions do you have about this data?
-Please leave any questions or comments below and thank you for joining me on this superhero movie journey!
+Please leave any questions or comments below, and thank you for joining me on this superhero movie journey!

 To view my data, code, and all contents of this project, refer to [this Github repository](https://github.com/AmberAiwohi/superheros).